Is there anything better than picking apples during the fall season? Painting with apples is fun way to use some of those apples in a creative way.

 Read on to learn how to paint using apples for a classic autumn craft for kids!

 If you are homeschooling, apple activities are a great way to incorporate science, math, art, and language arts.
-Kids love when learning happens along slide everyday events.
+Kids love when learning happens along side everyday events.

 What Ages will Benefit from this Activity

 This Post May Contain Affiliate Links.
 Please Read Our Disclosure Policy.

 Apple stamping is traditionally thought of as a toddler, preschool or kindergarten craft, but really kids of all ages will enjoy this activity.

 Creating unique pieces of art is a great form of self expression for kids.